ivansible/srv-squid/README.md

 This role installs `squid` with ssl support on linux:
  - install custom package with ssl support from the [llxdev ppa](https://launchpad.net/~llxdev/+archive/ubuntu/xenial/);
- - configure incoming port for unencrypted http access;
+ - configure incoming port for plain http access;
  - configure port and ssl certificate for incoming ssl access;
    currently, self-signed certificate is installed, but _letsencrypt_ integration is planned;